soundpress/RulesOfNYC/docs/c46/index.rst

 *§ 1-08 Miscellaneous Provisions.* ::

-(a) Conduit that was installed before the effective date of this chapter, in compliance with the terms of a microtrenching pilot program, will be allowed to remain in place despite any non-compliance with sections 1-02 or 1-03 of this chapter.
+(a) Conduit that was installed before the effective date of this chapter, in compliance with the terms of a microtrenching pilot program, will be allowed to remain in place despite any non-compliance with 67 RCNY §1-02 or 67 RCNY §1-03.
 All of the other rules of this chapter apply to such conduit.

-(b) An owner may transfer ownership of conduit to another entity that would be an "owner" as defined by section 1-01(g) of this chapter.
+(b) An owner may transfer ownership of conduit to another entity that would be an "owner" as defined by 67 RCNY §1-01(g).
 A transfer may not be made effective before the submission to the Department of the contract or other document effectuating the transfer.

 (c) To the extent that any applicable federal or state law or regulation requires an owner to make excess capacity available to a person or entity more expeditiously or on any other term more favorable to that person or entity than a term provided for by the rules of this chapter, then the applicable federal or state law or regulation applies with respect to such persons or entities instead of the term provided for by the rules of this chapter.

-(d) By voluntarily choosing to install conduit pursuant to this chapter, an owner agrees that the owner will not charge telecommunications franchisees any fees or costs for the use or occupancy of duct installed pursuant to this chapter greater than the fees provided in section 1-05(b) of this chapter; represents that the owner has received any regulatory permission, approval or authority that may be required to install such conduit and to charge such fees; and acknowledges that the City of New York relies on that agreement and that representation in furtherance of the City's interests in expanding fiber-optic cable deployment, especially in underserved areas.
+(d) By voluntarily choosing to install conduit pursuant to this chapter, an owner agrees that the owner will not charge telecommunications franchisees any fees or costs for the use or occupancy of duct installed pursuant to this chapter greater than the fees provided in 67 RCNY §1-05(b); represents that the owner has received any regulatory permission, approval or authority that may be required to install such conduit and to charge such fees; and acknowledges that the City of New York relies on that agreement and that representation in furtherance of the City's interests in expanding fiber-optic cable deployment, especially in underserved areas.

-(e) The provisions of this chapter that require an owner to install excess capacity, to make it available to telecommunications franchisees, and to forego any fees and costs except as provided in section 1-05(b) of this chapter that might otherwise be permitted by any applicable rate regulation are integral to this chapter and essential to the City's purposes in promulgating this chapter.
-The City's determination to permit microtrenching is expressly based on the assumptions that an owner's conduit will include excess capacity and that the excess capacity will be available to telecommunications franchisees without payment of any fees or costs except as provided in section 1-05(b) of this chapter.
+(e) The provisions of this chapter that require an owner to install excess capacity, to make it available to telecommunications franchisees, and to forego any fees and costs except as provided in 67 RCNY §1-05(b) that might otherwise be permitted by any applicable rate regulation are integral to this chapter and essential to the City's purposes in promulgating this chapter.
+The City's determination to permit microtrenching is expressly based on the assumptions that an owner's conduit will include excess capacity and that the excess capacity will be available to telecommunications franchisees without payment of any fees or costs except as provided in 67 RCNY §1-05(b).
 Therefore, if any court or other tribunal of competent jurisdiction invalidates any of those provisions, this chapter will be invalidated in its entirety and microtrenching will not be permitted, and owners must remove or otherwise dispose of all conduit as directed by the Department.